Qualcomm-AI-research/geometric-algebra-transformer/README.md

 │   setup.py: installation script
 ```

+### Support for `torch.compile`

+GATr v1.3 now supports compilation using `torch.compile`.
+However, be aware that **compilation is
+experimental and may yield errors or warnings based on your hardware, model, data, and torch
+version**, and we will not be able to offer support for compilation errors.
+If you choose to use compilation, start with
+`torch.compile(model, dynamic=True, fullgraph=False)`.
+Compilation fails with our caching mechanism
+for `torch.einsum` (failure observed for `torch==2.2.1`), so the caching mechanism should be
+disabled by calling `gatr.utils.einsum.enable_cached_einsum(False)`.

 ## 5. Other geometric algebras

 The GATr paper and this repository use the projective geometric algebra.
 In the work